School Safety Division

 DS Bill Lamb Deputy W. Lamb is a K-9 handler with the Sumter County Sheriff's Office and has worked for them for 16 years.
 He has trained and worked 3 separate K-9's while employed at the agency; Red (bloodhound), Chloe (bloodhound) and most recently Rio.
 When he is not working he enjoys bike riding, spending time with his family and taking care of his K-9's working and retired.
 Deputy Lamb joined the School Safety Division beginning the 2018-19 school year as a specialized K-9 unit.

-Rio is a 2 year old Vizsla/German Short Haired Pointer mix dog.
+Rio is a 2-year-old Vizsla/German Short Haired Pointer mix dog.
 He was ship over to the United States from Hungary by a local dog training business.
 Rio is trained for Explosive Detection.
 Rio and Deputy Lamb moved to an SPD spot starting the 2018/2019 school year.
-They will be going school to school working together to keep the Sumter County Schools safer by utilizing Rio and having extra patrols at the schools.
+They will be going to schools working together to keep the Sumter County Schools safer by utilizing Rio and having extra patrols at the schools.

 To learn more about the function of school resource officers you can visit the National Association of School Resource Officers Website.